BeingTomGreen/Simple-CMS/README.md

 - Page System

 ## Unfinished Features
-- User system (with different roles/permissions)
+- User system (with different roles/permissions) - you can't even change your password at the minute..
 - Settings (for things like Site Title which currently exists as a placeholder in the front-end template)

 ## Development